Whole Foods Plant Based Vegan Lasagna With No-Oil (High Nutrition, Low Calories)

 Preheat oven to 350° F (175° C) on convection bake.
 You will need a 9 x 13" uncovered casserole dish.

 In a large pot, start water boiling.
-No need for salt or oil.
+Add a pinch of salt, no need for oil.

 Prepare the tomato sauce

-In a food processor, add the diced tomatoes, tomato paste, onion, zucchini chunks, Italian seasoning and nutritional yeast.
-Process until in small pieces, but not fully blended.
+In a food processor, add the diced tomatoes, with their juice, tomato paste, onion, zucchini chunks, Italian seasoning and nutritional yeast.
+Process until zucchini is shredded.
 Add salt, to taste, if your Italian seasoning is salt free.